by Amy Scholten, MPH

 What Is Smallpox?

-Smallpox can be spread from person to person by direct, face-to-face contact.
-It can also be spread through bodily fluids or linens and clothing that have been contaminated.
-Smallpox can be spread through the air, although this is rare.
+Smallpox can be spread by direct, face-to-face contact.
+It can also be spread through body fluids, linens, and clothing that contains the virus.
+Smallpox can be spread through the air, but this is rare.

-As the virus advances, a red rash appears on the tongue and in the mouth.
+As the illness goes on, a red rash appears on the tongue and in the mouth.
 The rash then spreads.
 Spots begin to break open.
-The rash spreads across the body.
-It turns from red spots into raised bumps.
-By day four, the bumps fill with fluid and have a depression in the middle.
-Scabs form over all of the bumps.
+The red spots turn into raised bumps.
+By day 4, the bumps fill with fluid.
+Scabs form over all the bumps.

-The smallpox vaccine contains a live virus, called the vaccinia virus.
-This is related to smallpox.
-The vaccine is given as multiple pinpricks usually in the arm.
+The smallpox vaccine contains a live virus.
+It is related to smallpox.
+The vaccine is usually given in the arm as pinpricks.

 A live virus is injected into the skin.
 It is possible to spread it to other areas of the body, or even to other people.
-The injection site must be protected to prevent this from happening.
+To prevent this from happening, the injection site must be protected.

 More serious, but less common side effects include: